thevirtuoso1973/COMP0016-Team26-Project-Site/content/research/_index.md

 #### What we learned from MyPossibleSelf

 - Using notifications to remind users encourages consistent/daily use.
-This is useful for applications that rely on users logging how they are feeling.
+Notifications are useful for applications that rely on users logging how they are feeling.

-- Tracking 4 or 5 things daily can take up a lot of the user's time and energy, which can discourage users from using the app.
+- Daily tracking 4 to 5 things can take up a lot of the user’s time and energy, which can be discouraging.

 - Too many colours and sections can be confusing.
 It is hard to remember the path to each section.

-- Free services become in-app purchases after a period of time.
-This is not widely accessible.
+- Free services become in-app purchases after some time, which makes the application not widely accessible.

 The second is a free app available on both iOS and Android that connects to the popular fitness smart-watch, the FitBit.